 demonstrate that the site can be rehabilitated to meet provincial standards, and

-establish procedures for site rehabilitation and mitigation of the contamination in accordance with the Ministry of Environment and Climate Change Guidelines for the Decommissioning and Clean-up of Sites in Ontario.
+establish procedures for site rehabilitation and mitigation of the contamination in accordance with the Ministry of Environment, Conservation and Parks Guidelines for the Decommissioning and Clean-up of Sites in Ontario.

 Upon completion of the study identified above, the proponent will be required to restore the site and to make it suitable for the use proposed prior to development.

-The site is to be decommissioned or cleaned up to the satisfaction of the municipality and in accordance with Ministry of the Environment and Climate Change guidelines, and subject of the submission to the municipality of a Ministry of the Environment and Climate Change acknowledged “Record of Site Condition”.
+The site is to be decommissioned or cleaned up to the satisfaction of the municipality and in accordance with Ministry of the Environment, Conservation and Parks guidelines, and subject of the submission to the municipality of a Ministry of the Environment, Conservation and Parks acknowledged “Record of Site Condition”.

 5.2.3